On Diophantine pairs and triples of triangular numbers: Finding triangular numbers which form a -pair

+\begin{rem} Let us show that the converse of Corollary \ref{kor:minus1}, and consequently Theorem \ref{thm:generalized}, does not hold.
+Number $n=100$ satisfies the necessary conditions of Corollary \ref{kor:minus1}.
+But there does not exist a pair of integers $(x^*,y^*)$ satisfying the bounds \eqref{ineq_granice_fund}.
+Hence, the triangular number $T_{100}$ is not a member of any $D(-1)$-pair containing only triangular numbers.
+It can, however, form a $D(-1)$-pair where the second element is not a triangular number, e.g., $\{T_{100}, 5653\}$ is a $D(-1)$-pair. \end{rem}

-Observe that from \eqref{ineq_granice_fund} and the fact that $(X_1,Y_1)=(2n+1,2)$, it follows that $y^*<n$ for $n\geq 4$.
-Consequently, the fundamental solution always yields an integer $m$ strictly smaller than $n$ such that $\{T_m,T_n\}$ is a $D(-1)$-pair.
-Since the integers $2$ and $3$ do not satisfy the necessary conditions of Theorem \ref{tm_1}, we can conclude the following: \begin{proposition} If a triangular number $T_m$, with $m > 1$, is a member of a $D(-1)$-pair, then there exists an integer $n$ such that $1 \leq n < m$ for which $m$ is a solution to equation \eqref{pellova_m}. \end{proposition}
+Observe that from inequalities \eqref{ineq_granice_fund} and the fact that $(X_1,Y_1)=(2n+1,2)$, it follows that $y^*<2n+1$ for $n\geq \sqrt[3]{4|a|}$.
+From this observation and Lemma \ref{lema_svojstva_xy} we see that the fundamental solution with odd integer $y^*\geq 3$ yields a positive integer $m$ strictly smaller than $n$ such that $\{T_m,T_n\}$ is a $D(a)$-pair.
+This proves the next result.

+\begin{proposition} Let $a\neq 0$ be an integer that is not a perfect square.
+If a triangular number $T_n$, with $n \geq \sqrt[3]{4|a|}$, is a member of a $D(a)$-pair of triangular numbers, then there exists an integer $n_0$, $1 \leq n_0 < n$, such that the pair $(x,2n+1)$ is a solution to the equation \end{proposition}

-\begin{rem} We can exploit this property to systematically find all triangular numbers $T_n$ belonging to a $D(-1)$-pair of triangular numbers for $n \leq C$.
-Starting with $n=1$, we generate all corresponding solutions $m \leq C$ to equation \eqref{pellova_m}.
-We then iterate this process, using each new solution as the seed for the next step, until all generated values surpass the upper bound $C$. \end{rem}
+In the case $a=-1$, this holds for $n\geq 2$.
+We exploit this property to illustrate an algorithm that systematically identifies all triangular numbers $T_n$ belonging to a $D(-1)$-pair of triangular numbers for $n \leq C$.
+Starting from the initial value $n=1$, we generate all corresponding solutions $m \leq C$ to the equation \eqref{pellova_m}.
+By iterating this process and treating each new solution as a seed for subsequent steps, we obtain all such values until they exceed the upper bound $C$.

-\begin{example} To illustrate the described algorithm, we set the upper bound to $C=1000$ and systematically search for indices $n$ yielding $D(-1)$-pairs of triangular numbers.
+\begin{example} Let us set the upper bound to $C=1000$ and search for indices $n$ of members of $D(-1)$-pairs of triangular numbers.
 Starting with the base case $n=1$, we recursively generate the solutions.

-The algorithm naturally terminates at this point, as applying the recurrence relations to $n=457$ and $n=865$ yields solutions that strictly exceed the bound of $1000$.
-Consequently, the complete set of numbers $n$ up to $1000$ such that $T_n$ forms a $D(-1)$-pair of triangular numbers is $\{1, 4, 25, 148, 457, 865\}$. \end{example}
+The algorithm naturally terminates at this point, as applying the recurrence relations to $n=457$ and $n=865$ yields solutions that exceed the bound of $1000$.
+Consequently, the complete set of numbers $n$ up to $1000$ such that $T_n$ is a member of a $D(-1)$-pair of triangular numbers is $\{1, 4, 25, 148, 457, 865\}$. \end{example}